 Sometimes featured artists choose to perform in others ways; examples include readers who were accompanied by harp, guitar, or drum, and readers who used presentations.
 RASP has also hosted spoken works with more than one person reading.

 In addition, RASP authors have read from their work at other venues throughout the Eastside.
 RASP encourages our members to participate in as many open mics and events as possible.

 Occasionally, RASP experiments with different types of open mics.
-An example was our recent Big Reading, where readers had up to 10 minutes to read extended versions of their work.
+An example was our Big Reading, where readers had up to 10 minutes to read extended versions of their work.